YDJ-FE/ts-react-vite_or_webpack/README.md

-this is a simple admin starter (with typescript, react and webpack) looks like:
+This is a simple (admin) starter with typescript, react and webpack.

+Have a quick view:

 <img src="./screenshot.png" width="900">